uikit/uikit-site/docs/pages/parallax.md

 ***

-## Options
+## Component options

-UIkit provides a number of options that you can add to the `uk-parallax` attribute:
+Any of these options can be applied to the component attribute.
+Separate multiple options with a semicolon.
+[Learn more](javascript.md#component-configuration)

 | Option | Value | Default | Description |
 | --- | --- | --- | --- |